 Character Description To Type the Character First The first character is the one in the middle of the key.
-Every key on the keypad has a first character. • Press the key the character appears on.
-Second The second character is not shown 1.
-Press 1. on the key, but it is the uppercase version of the alphabetic key (A through G).
+Every key on the keypad has a first character.
+Press the key the character appears on.
+Second The second character is not 1.
+Press 💮. shown on the key, but it is the uppercase version of the alphabetic key (A through G).
 The other keys do not have a second key.
-Press the key the character appears on.
-Third The third character is the one that 1.
-Press f. appears just above the key, printed on the top cover of the JANUS reader.
+2. Press the key the character appears on.
+Third The third character is the one 1.
+Press =f. that appears just above the key, printed on the top cover of the JANUS reader.
 Some keys, such as Esc, do not have a third character.
 2. Press the key the character appears above.
-Fourth The fourth character is not shown 1.
-Press 1. above the key, but it is the uppercase version of the alphabetic key (H through Z).
+Fourth The fourth character is not 1.
+Press m. shown above the key, but it is the uppercase version of the 2.
+Press $\exists f$ . alphabetic key (H through Z).
 The other keys do not have a fourth key.
-2. Press f.
 3. Press the key the character appears above.